google/android-lint-performance-probe/README.md

 - To include your own custom Lint checks in the output of the tool, you can add to the list of regular expressions in `LintDetectorStats.java`.

-- If you make code changes to the tool, be sure to start a new Gradle daemon for Lint; otherwise the old version of the tool could still be in use.
-This is easy to do by using the `--no-daemon` Gradle flag.

 - Be aware that caching effects may distort the performance stats for individual detectors.
   For example, the first Lint check to run might get the blame for the initial cache misses when resolving